-The Honorable Mark T. Esper Page 3
+The Honorable Russell T. Vought Page 3

-On July 25, 2019, President Trump had a telephone call with President Volodymyr Zelensky of Ukraine.
-According to the record of the call that has now been made public, President Trump urged the Ukrainian President to launch an investigation into former Vice President Biden immediately after the Ukrainian President inquired about the status of the U.S. military assistance, including his desire to procure U.S.-manufactured Javelin missiles.9
+President Trump urged the Ukrainian President to launch an investigation into former Vice President Biden immediately after the Ukrainian President inquired about the status of the U.S. military assistance, including his desire to procure U.S.-manufactured Javelin missiles.9